OneDuckyBoy/awesome-CrewAI-projects/README.md

 ✅ Teaching crew - give it a subject and it will give you the best guide you have seen( that is made from AI ¯\\\_(ツ)_/¯)

+✅ Journalist crew - give it a topic and it will make you the best article it can ;)

  - [ ] Other cool project

 ## 🚀 Getting Started